gotoiot/embed-iot-core/doc/observer/README.md

 sudo pip install pybluez
 sudo pip install beacontools[scan] sudo pip install beacontools
-# or with pip3
-sudo pip3 install pybluez
-sudo pip3 install beacontools[scan]
-sudo pip3 install beacontools
 ```

 > **_NOTE:_**  Due to the Python packages need to access to system hardware, they must be installed globally.

+##
 ## Test beacons scanning

 Before to run the application is prefereable to test the if beacons packages can be read.
-To do that, go to src/beacons and run any python script which starts with `test_###.py`.
+To do that, go to `beacons-observer/src/beacons` and run any python script which starts with `test_###.py`.
 Also is nice to have a beacon emitting packages in order to read them, but if not, only test if the dependencies are correctly installed running the test script.

-As an example, running the test_ibeacon_scanner.py show an output like this.
+As an example, running the `test_ibeacon_scanner.py` show an output like this.

 ```
 Starting to scan beacons with UUID=ffffffff-bbbb-cccc-dddd-eeeeeeeeeeee for 10 seconds